California Paycheck Calculator Guide

 California vs. No-Income-Tax States: Annual Loss

-- At $75,000: CA workers lose $6,348/year vs Texas
+- At $75,000: CA workers lose $6,348/year vs. Texas

-- At $100,000: CA workers lose $11,075/year vs Texas
+- At $100,000: CA workers lose $11,075/year vs. Texas

-- At $150,000: CA workers lose $18,330/year vs Texas
+- At $150,000: CA workers lose $18,330/year vs. Texas

-- At $200,000: CA workers lose $25,207/year vs Texas
+- At $200,000: CA workers lose $25,207/year vs. Texas

-- 36.6 monthly car payments at $500/car payment, or
+- 36.6 monthly car payments at $500/car, or

-- 18 months of student loan payments at $1,000/month, or
+- 18 months of $1,000 student loan payments, or

 Tax Strategies for California Workers